 Slow cooked, roasted, braised, or simmered means you can get a cut that’s frugal.
 It also means you can get a cut that’s a little leaner than normal because it’s going to be like butter when it comes out of the oven; all tender and delicious.
 That’s why I LOVE making roasts on Sunday.
 Just throw the meat (well, not literally), vegetables, and some potatoes in a pot and let it simmer to perfection.
 And since I can almost always find a nice rump roast or eye or round roast marked down for quick sale, this means I can feed our family a deliciously slow cooked roast on the cheap.
 WIN WIN!

-It was also WIN WIN when I had an eye of round roast in my shopping cart the day before I found out I was selected to participate in this campaign with the Sunday Supper Movement and Beef Checkoff.
+It was also WIN WIN when I had an eye of round roast in my shopping cart the day before I found out I was selected to participate in this campaign with Beef Checkoff.
 The hardest part was figuring out what I was going to make with this roast.
 Actually, that took all of a few minutes as sauerbraten popped into my head almost immediately.
 It’s been something that has been on my “bucket list” to make for a while, but just never really did the research to make one.